NgHuyn/E-commerce-Sales-and-Traffic-Analysis/README.md

 _Note: Data provided is sample data and is intended for testing purposes only._

 # About Dashboard
-The Sales & Traffic Dashboard provides an insightful analysis of sales performance and traffic sources over the specified date range.
-It is divided into two main sections:
+The Sales & Traffic Dashboard is designed to provide a comprehensive view of sales performance and traffic analysis.
+It incorporates various visual elements to present key metrics clearly:

-  1. **Sales Performance**
-  This section captures essential metrics, including:

-  - Total Sales: 10 billion
-  - Total Quantity Sold: 69,000
-  - Total Orders: 37,840
-  - Total Customers: 30,510

-  It also analyzes order completion versus cancellation rates, showcasing the effectiveness of various payment methods.
-Users can track daily sales trends, identifying peak days for sales activity and understanding customer purchasing behavior.

-2. **Traffic Analysis**
-  This section evaluates the effectiveness of different traffic sources in driving revenue, with a total of 3 million sessions and 1 million users.
-Key insights include:

-  - **Traffic Breakdown by Type:** Highlights the contributions from paid search, social media, direct visits, and more.
-  - **Revenue by Traffic Source:** Identifies which channels generate the most revenue, with paid search leading at 10.1 billion.
-  - **User Engagement Metrics:** Includes average session duration and bounce rates, providing insights into customer retention across various traffic sources.

-  Together, these sections equip users with the necessary data to make informed decisions, optimize sales strategies, and enhance customer retention efforts.
+- Sales Performance Visuals: Include bar charts for daily sales trends, pie charts for order completion versus cancellations, and line graphs to track average order values over time.
+- Traffic Analysis Visuals: Feature stacked area charts for traffic sources, heat maps to illustrate user engagement, and funnel charts to analyze customer conversion rates.
+These visuals work together to illustrate the relationship between sales and traffic, enabling users to make informed decisions and optimize their strategies effectively.

 ![Schema](./Images/Dashboard.png)